 SAN DIEGO, CA 92 IUT Scope of Work Rate Est. Qty Total PHASE 5 CLEANUP: The following is for the clean-up along the area indicated in the map.
 The clean-up will be for a total of 40', 20' on each side of the centerline of the tracks.
 All green debris to be chipped and left on side spread evenly.
 All p to be skirted to 11' and debris hauled off site.
 Price includes all labor and equipment needed for one time clean up.
 TOTAL palms 93,233.00 93,233.00 We propose hereby to furnish material, labor, equipment and all fees to c specifications. omplete in accordin ance with the e above specifications.
-PLEASE SIGN AND DATE THE SECTION BELOW AND RETURN TO C UR OFF ICE· TELACE GIGHT AND DATE THE GEOTICH BELOW AND RETORN TO C 7011 011 Total Acceptance of Proposal The above prices, specifications and conditions at satisfactory and are hereby accepted.
-You are authorized to do the work a specified.
-Payment will be made on completion of job.
-Submitted \$93,233.00 Payment terms: Net 30.
+PLEASE SIGN AND DATE THE SECTION BELOW AND RETURN TO C UR OFF ICE· TELACE GIGHT AND DATE THE GEOTICH BELOW AND RETORN TO C 7011 011 İ specified.
+I dyffield will be made on completion of job.
+Total \$93,233.00 Submitted By: RAA Payment terms: Net 30.
 Signature Date osal may be epted in 30 d withdrawn by us ays.
 Page 3 0.0